Union Carriage & Wagon: Ownership

 In 1987, Commonwealth Engineering Parent company Australian National Industries sold its shareholding to Malbak Limited.
 In October 1996, the business was sold to Murray & Roberts.

-In February 2013, UCW was purchased by Commuter Transport Engineering.
-In April 2016, Alstom acquired 51% shares and renamed the company Alstom Ubunye.
+In February 2013, the company was sold to the Commuter Transport and Locomotive Engineering (CTLE).
+CTLE is a consortium between the Industrial Development Corporation (IDC) and Commuter Transport Engineering (CTE).
+In April 2016, Alstom acquired a 51% stake in CTLE and renamed Alstom Ubunye.